 It attempts to read every value of a field in all the records of your table.
-It will crash on the record if the field
+It will crash on the record if the field can't be read.

 Note that this code uses DAO and works within a Jet database (ACCDB or MDB) and not an ADP database file type.

 Please let us know if this helps you find bad data in your field and what the value is.
 Thanks.